pushparajwastaken/3js_and_portfolioProject/notes.md

 ->points are a collection of small dots in a 3d space often used to create effects like stars or particles ->group is a collection of multiple objects
 ->sprite a 3d object that always faces the camera,it means it will always be visible no matter where we look

+---

+`Mesh`
+A mesh made up of two parts
+->geometry
+->material

+Geometry
+defines the shape and structure of a 3D object it has three properties
+-vertices,edges and faces
+Vertices are the corner points or positions in 3d space where edges meet,each vertex is a point in a space defined by its coordinates x y and z
+Edges are the lines that connect the lines you draw between dots to outline the shape of an object Faces are the surfaces of an object that are created by connecting edges together